shakacode/style-guide-javascript/packages/eslint-config-shakacode/CONTRIBUTING.md

 cp -r <path to shakacode/style-guide-javascript/packages/eslint-config-shakacode>` node_modules
 ```

-Here are a couple of ways that I wished would work:
+Here are a couple of ways that I wished would work, **BUT DO NOT SEEM TO WORK**:

 ### Via `yarn link`: